radams15/faversham.pub/_posts/2024-12-15-albion-taverna.md

 ![Outside View](/assets/images/albion_taverna_2.small.jpg)

-The Albion Taverna is a pub which has a promising name - literally meaning the tavern of britain.
+The Albion Taverna is a pub which has a promising name - literally meaning the tavern of Britain.
 It is one of the further pubs from Faversham high street, but not too much of a trek.

 We visited around 2:30pm, and since it's winter the sun was already starting to